Weak limits for exploratory plots in the analysis of extremes: Confidence bounds for the plots

 \subsection{ME plots}

-Under the assumption that the distributional tail $\bar{F}\in RV_{-1/\xi}$ with $\xi >0$ we have observed in Section \ref{sec:MEplot} that the weak limits we obtain for ME plots are different for the three different cases we considered.
+In Section~\ref{secMEplot} we obtained weak limits for the ME plots, under the assumption that $\bar{F}\in RV_{-1/\xi}$ with $\xi>0$, where $F$ denotes the underlying distribution.
+We observed three separate limits in three different cases.

-In the case $0<\xi< 1/2$ (limit given in Theorem \ref{thm:weaklimit:MEplot}) where $F$ has a second moment we obtain a Gaussian limit, in terms of Brownian Bridges and finite integrals of Brownian Bridges.
-In order to convert this result to obtain confidence bounds we need to compute boundary crossing probabilities for these Gaussian processes.
-Analytical solution for these probabilities are available for linear boundaries (\cite{doob:1949}), piecewise linear boundaries \citep{potzelberger:wang:2001} in case of Brownian motion on $[0,\infty)$.
-Non-linear boundaries are usually approximated using piecewise linear boundaries.
-For applying Theorem \ref{thm:weaklimit:MEplot} we require such results for non-linear boundaries on functionals of Brownian Bridges which is not readily available.
-Hence we resort to Monte Carlo simulation which is described in detail in Section \ref{sec:data}.
+For the case $0<\xi< 1/2$, where $F$ has a finite second moment, we obtain a limit in terms of functionals of Brownian bridges (see Theorem~\ref{thmweaklimitMEplot}).
+In order to convert this result to obtain confidence bounds, we need to compute boundary-crossing probabilities for these functionals.
+Analytical solution for such probabilities are available for linear boundaries (Doob~\cite{doob1949}) and piecewise linear boundaries (P\"otzelberger and Wang~\cite{potzelbergerwang2001}) in case of Brownian motion on $[0,\infty)$.
+Probabilities for nonlinear boundaries, which happens to be our case, are usually approximated using results for piecewise linear boundaries.
+Instead of such approximations, we resort to Monte Carlo simulation to find appropriate confidence bounds; see Section~\ref{secdata}.

-For $1/2<\xi<1$ we know that the second moment of $F$ does not exist but the mean exists.
-Theorem \ref{thm:xi:ge:half} provides the limit here where we have a functional of Brownian Bridge on the first component and a Stable distribution on the second component.
-One feature here is that the normalization required to get the limit depends on $b(n)$ and $b(n/k)$, which in turn depends on the distribution function $ F$ and is hence unknown.
-These can be estimated respectively with $X_{(1)}$ and $X_{(k)}$ in practice.
-Although to replace them theoretically we would need to know the joint behavior of sum of top $k$ order statistics with the maxima and $k-th$ maxima of the distribution.
-Results akin to \cite[Section 4]{resnick:1986} can come handy here.
-See \cite{darling:1952}, \cite{chow:teugels:1978}.
-Using Theorem 5.3 in \cite{darling:1952} we can show that under the assumptions of Theorem \ref{thm:xi:ge:half}
+For the case $1/2<\xi<1$, $F$ has a finite first moment, but its second moment does not exist.
+The limit distribution for the affinely transformed ME plot consists of a functional of a Brownian bridge in the first component and a Stable distribution in the second component.
+The feature here is that the normalization required to get the limit depends on $b(n)$ and $b(n/k)$, which in turn depends on the distribution function $ F$ and is hence unknown.
+These can be estimated in practice with $X_{(1)}$ and $X_{(k)}$ respectively.
+Although, to justify such a procedure we would need to know the joint behavior $(X_{(1)},X_{(k)}, \sum_{i=1}^k X_{(i)})$ when $k,n$ and $n/k \to\infty$.
+Results in Darling~\cite{darling1952}, Chow and Teugels~\cite{chowteugels1978}, Resnick~\cite{resnick1986}, Section 4, are quite useful here.
+Using Theorem 5.3 in Darling~\cite{darling1952} we can show that under the assumptions of Theorem \ref{thmxigehalf},

-where $ \tilde S_{ 1/\xi}$ is independent of $B(t) $ and its characteristic function is of the form
+where $ \tilde S_{ 1/\xi}$ is independent of $B(t) $, and its characteristic function is of the form

-We can again use simulation to obtain the quantiles of this distribution.
+We again resort to Monte Carlo simulation to obtain confidence bounds for the ME plots.